Bachelors in Special Education program

 During the first two years of the B.A. program, students concentrate on their general education requirements while also taking elementary education classes.
 This professional education component acquaints students with the psychological, social, cultural, developmental, and cognitive aspects of K-8 education.
 Students also begin to take field experience courses with child study requirements.

-See the Office of Teacher Candidate Preparation (OTCP) for more information about preparation and placement of student teachers in the Early Childhood Education program.
+See the Teacher Education Program (TEP) for more information about preparation and placement of student teachers in the Special Education program.

 In the final semester of the program, students apply to student teach for 15 weeks.
 Upon completion of the BA program and passage of the New Mexico Teachers Assessment, students are eligible to apply for state licensure .